-- A TEAM must have the required number of players IN UNIFORM and in the dugout Sec.
-4 before a game can be started.
-When a line-up is submitted, all of the starting players must be available as stated above. - PREGNANCY RULE: If it is evident and/or confirmed to an official that a player is pregnant, then for reasons of safety and for the possible detrimental effect that such participation may have on other players' performance, SPN will not knowingly allow a pregnant player to play. - EFFECT Sec.
-5 The player will be requested to remove herself from the game and if she refuses, the umpire will eject her. - NO DEFENSIVE PLAYER shall take a position in the batter's line of vision and with deliberate attempt, act unsportsmanlike in any manner in an effort to distract the batter.
-No defensive player can stand closer than 50' in fair territory as each pitch is delivered. - EFFECT Sec.
-6 The umpire shall first warn the offender, and then eject any player from the game who repeats the offense.

 Sec.
+4 A TEAM must have the required number of players IN UNIFORM and in the dugout before a game can be started.
+When a line-up is submitted, all of the starting players must be available as stated above.

+Sec.
+5 NO DEFENSIVE PLAYER shall take a position in the batter's line of vision and with deliberate attempt, act unsportsmanlike in any manner in an effort to distract the batter.
+No defensive player can stand closer than 50' in fair territory as each pitch is delivered.

+EFFECT Sec.
+5 The umpire shall first warn the offender, and then eject any player from the game who repeats the offense.

-7 A PLAYER IS OFFICIALLY IN THE GAME when his name has been entered on the official score sheet.
+Sec.
+6 A PLAYER IS OFFICIALLY IN THE GAME when his name has been entered on the official score sheet.
 After the line-up card and official score sheet have been recognized, any substitutions must be made through the plate umpire in order to be classified as being officially in the game.
 A substitute may take the place of a player whose name is already entered in the team's batting order.